junh1024/Reaper-Surround/README.md

 * Order as follows for 15.1: L R C LFE BL BR SL SR, HL HR, BtL BtR, HBL HBR HSL HSR
 * Use  Reaper's channel parenting to place  stereo tracks statically.
 * Use mono panners for dynamic panning of sounds (Mono panners are preferred as there is improved directivity with speaker playback)
 * 15.1 Conversion to 3oA is supported for flexible & powerful workflows.
-However, ambisonics decoders for 3D speaker playback are not well implemented here.
-Try blue ripple's O3A suite or the http://www.matthiaskronlachner.com/?p=2015 ambix suite + https://www.york.ac.uk/sadie-project/ambidec.html
+However, ambisonics decoders for 3D speaker playback here are phantom, not full (i.e, don't include C).
+Try blue ripple's O3A suite or the http://www.matthiaskronlachner.com/?p=2015 ambix suite + https://www.york.ac.uk/sadie-project/ambidec.html if you need full or more decoders.

 Quick start/Example workflows
 ===